reviewdoubleblind2/shallow_or_deep/index.md

 ### Classifiers

 <div style="text-align: justify">
 Given the variables involved in our study, namely four approaches (i.e., GCP-AutoML, RF, CNN & RNN), five representations, three datasets, and two types of classification---binary and multiclass), we built a total of 120 different models.
-We publicly release the source code of the [three main models]().
+We publicly release the source code of the [base models](https://github.com/reviewdoubleblind2/shallow_or_deep/tree/master/Scripts).
 </div>